lpaolini/AccentaG4/README.md

 | L       | 0x4c    | 0x14c      |
 | P       | 0x50    | 0x150      |

-No matter how you look at it, having the 9th bit set exclusively for the head of the message is quite convenient, as it makes the receiving routine simpler and more robust.
+No matter how you look at it, having the 9th bit set exclusively for the head of the message is quite convenient, as it makes the code at the receiving end simpler and more robust.

 ## Hardware signals